Price : $43 / person

 • A small backpack for personal items

-Dress Code : We will be visiting a pagoda during the tour.
+Dress Code : We will be visiting local families during the tour.
 Please wear clothing that covers your shoulders and knees as a sign of respect to the local culture and customs.

 Booking Terms and Conditions